Composters & soils companies

-Biochar is being used in the cannabis and nursery industry and for other high value agriculture to mitigate crop failure from heat, drought or other ‘shock’ events.
+Biochar is being used in the cannabis, nursery, and other other high value agricultural industries to mitigate crop failure from heat, drought or other “shock” events.
 Biochar increases soil carbon, restoring overworked and nonproductive soil.

 WaterRetention_Icon.png